 The fundamental benefit of diversity is that it injects different points of view and influences into your internal, strategic, and operational discussions.
 The statistics back up these statements too; a study conducted by MIT found that racially diverse teams outperform non-diverse ones by as much as 35%, that’s huge!

 Better support for your customers

-Offshoring enables your organisation to consider more thorough support for your customers.
-It may initially mean extending your support hours, but as your processes adapt to an offshored team, then a more traditional “follow the sun” model can be adopted without the need for local “on-call” staff, that is likely to lead to job dissatisfaction and increase your staff turnover.
+Offshoring enables your organization to consider more thorough support for your customers.
+It may initially mean extending your support hours, but as your processes adapt to an offshored team, then a more traditional “follow the sun” model can be adopted without the need for local “on-call” staff, which is likely to lead to job dissatisfaction and increase your staff turnover.